altocodenl/tagaway/readme.md

    - Upload view: multiple uploads, tags are readonly afterwards, can add/remove tags before triggering upload.
    - Top bar (Home, Manage, Upload)
    - Add autotag with enter
-   - Show dates in upload mode
    - Make remove tags as a button/tag with an integrated cross, with ... for long tags and expand on click
    - Initial view with no pictures
    - Manage tags.
    - Mark shared & hidden tags always.
+   - Show dates in upload mode.

 ### Todo beta